janl/waaa/_posts/2012-06-12-practical-tips-for-becoming-a-great-speaker.md

 ##State your thesis

-A talk is a not a mystery novel: be clear and state the point you want people to understand.
+A talk is not a mystery novel: be clear and state the point you want people to understand.
 State it at the beginning and also at the end.
 It might even be the title of your talk as well.

 ##Know your ideas, not the exact words